bandprotocol/cw-band/docs/how_to_request_data_from_bandchain_via_ibc.md

 }
 ```

-The oracle will send an acknowledgment message with the corresponding request_id on BandChain if the request can be processed so that the sender’s side can process the data as needed.
+The oracle will send an acknowledgement message with the corresponding request_id on BandChain if the request can be processed so that the sender’s side can process the data as needed.

 ### IBCPacketReceiveMsg